 On December 3, 2008, the Board of Directors adopted, subject to shareholder approval, a new equity compensation plan for its officers, directors and key employees entitled, The InterGroup Corporation 2008 Restricted Stock Unit Plan (the "2008 RSU Plan").
-The 2008 RSU Plan was approved and ratified by the shareholders on February 18, 2009
+The 2008 RSU Plan was approved and ratified by the shareholders on February 18, 2009.

-The 2008 RSU Plan authorizes the Company to issue restricted stock units ("RSUs") as equity compensation to officers, directors and key employees of the Company on such terms and conditions established by the Compensation Committee.
-RSUs are not actual shares of the Common Stock, but rather promises to deliver Common Stock in the future, subject to certain vesting requirements and other restrictions as may be determined by the Compensation Committee.
-Holders of RSUs have no voting rights with respect to the underlying shares of Common Stock and holders are not entitled to receive any dividends until the RSUs vest and the shares are delivered.
-Subject to certain adjustments upon changes in capitalization, a maximum of 200,000 shares of the Common Stock are available for issuance to participants under the 2008 RSU Plan.
+The 2008 RSU Plan authorizes the Company to issue restricted stock units ("RSUs") as equity compensation to officers, directors and key employees of the Company on such terms and conditions established by the Compensation Committee of the Company.
+RSUs are not actual shares of the Company's common stock, but rather promises to deliver common stock in the future, subject to certain vesting requirements and other restrictions as may be determined by the Committee.
+Holders of RSUs have no voting rights with respect to the underlying shares of common stock and holders are not entitled to receive any dividends until the RSUs vest and the shares are delivered.
+No awards of RSUs shall vest until at least six months after shareholder approval of the Plan.
+Subject to certain adjustments upon changes in capitalization, a maximum of 200,000 shares of the common stock are available for issuance to participants under the 2008 RSU Plan.
 The 2008 RSU Plan will terminate ten (10) years from December 3, 2008, unless terminated sooner by the Board of Directors.
 After the 2008 RSU Plan is terminated, no awards may be granted but awards previously granted shall remain outstanding in accordance with the Plan and their applicable terms and conditions.